Our last caller, the recovering liberal, asked me a great question.

 Trump will sue anybody, sue anything.

-So he's now got to deal with this having had his these names named after him, these routes named after him taken down.
+So he's now got to deal with this having had these names named after him, these routes named after him taken down.

-Anyway, here is uh Martin and Billings.
+Anyway, here is Martin and Billings.

-No, no, Martin, hang on just a second.
+No, Martin, hang on just a second.

-How are you, sir?
+Martin in Billings, Montana, how are you, sir?

 It's great to have you on the program.